Sitravatinib in Metastatic Breast Cancer

 • Untreated brain metastases.

-• History of stroke, pulmonary embolus (PE), or myocardial infarction (MI) at any time
+• History of stroke, pulmonary embolus (PE), or myocardial infarction (MI)

-• Known Proteinuria of ≥ 2 g/24 h
+• Known proteinuria of ≥ 2 g urinary protein/24 h

-• HIV-positive participants.
+• HIV-positive participants

 Study Plan